Heinz Hackler: Mediterranean Theater and Romania

 On 23 October 1942, the British Eighth Army launched the Second Battle of El Alamein.
 Preceding this attack, the Luftwaffe had already planned to replace Jagdgeschwader 27 (JG 27—27th Fighter Wing), which had been fighting in North African theater, with JG 77.
 In preparation for this rotation, III.
 Gruppe of JG 77 was moved to Munich on 19 October where it was equipped with the Bf 109 G-2/trop.
 On 23 and 24 October, the Gruppe moved to Bari in southern Italy.
 The Gruppe then relocated to Tobruk Airfield on 26 October.
 The following day, the Gruppe moved to an airfield at Tanyet-Harun.
+On 29 March 1943, Hackler claimed a Curtiss P-40 Warhawk fighter shot down 25 km south of Meknassy.
+In early May 1943, III.
+Gruppe was withdrawn from combat operations and ordered to relocate to Foggia for a brief period of rest and replenishment.
+Here on 17 May, Hackler was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

-On 1 July 1944, Hackler was appointed Staffelkapitän (squadron leader) of 8.
+When on 5 April 1944 the commanding officer of 8.
+Staffel (8th squadron) of JG 77, Oberleutnant Norbert Kestler was killed in action, Hackler was briefly appointed Staffelkapitän (squadron leader) until the arrival of Hauptmann Helmut Goedert.
+That day, the United States Army Air Forces (USAAF) attacked the oil refineries at Ploiești with 95 Boeing B-17 Flying Fortress and 135 Consolidated B-24 Liberator bombers.
+III.
+Gruppe flew two missions against the USAAF bombers.
+On the second mission, Hackler claimed a B-24 bomber shot down.
+On 1 July, Hackler was officially appointed Staffelkapitän of 8.
 Staffel (8th squadron) of JG 77.
-He succeeded Leutnant Wilhelm Mockel who had temporarily replaced Hauptmann Helmut Goedert after he had been wounded in combat on 31 May.
+He then succeeded Leutnant Wilhelm Mockel who had temporarily replaced Hauptmann Helmut Goedert after he had been wounded in combat on 31 May.
 As part of the group expansion from three Staffeln per Gruppe to four Staffeln per Gruppe, Hackler's 8.
 Staffel was re-designated and became the 11.
 Staffel of JG 77 on 15 August.
+Hackler, together with Oberfeldwebel Johann Pichler, was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 19 August 1944.